Two thirds of Irish adults fear data is being sold without consent

 Photograph: iStock

-More than two thirds of Irish adults fear their data is being sold off without their knowled, and the majority would reconsider buying a product if it requested too much personal infromation, a new survey has found.
+More than two thirds of Irish adults fear their data is being sold off without their knowledge, and the majority would reconsider buying a product if it requested too much personal information, a new survey has found.

 The study, which was carried out by IT Tralee and Fexco, found 65 per cent were concerned that their right to privacy is being compromised through the use of their personal data by companies.